cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

    If successful, the Prometheus dashboard should be available at `http://localhost:50001` and you can view the configured alerts for CloudBees CI.

 3. Issue the following command to access Grafana dashboards at `localhost:50002`.
-For the username, use `admin` and set the password using the `grafana_admin_password` terraform variable:
+For the username, use `admin` and set the password using the `global_password` terraform variable:

    ```sh
    eval $(terraform output --raw grafana_dashboard)